Day 1: High-level presentation on DevOps concepts (1 hour)

 - Managing build stages, jobs, and runners.

-- Managing secrets and environment variables securely (e.g., GitLab CI/CD secrets).
+- Introduction to securing CI/CD pipelines:- Managing secrets and environment variables securely (e.g., GitLab CI/CD secrets).

 - Implementing access controls and audit logs for GitLab projects (RBAC).